Symptoms | Diagnosis | Treatment | For More Information

 Initial treatment of valvular heart disease often begins with managing the condition with medications.
 Maintenance care involves:

-- Minimizing symptoms
+- Minimizing symptoms of heart valve disease

 - Protecting and slowing the deterioration of valve function